yb-python-lab/cart_pole_project/README.md

-# python-application
+# Cart-Pole Control Simulation

-Python application and small projects
+Python simulation and control experiments for an inverted pendulum system.